resbaz/nectar-cloud-lessons/README.md

 It’s been hyped: but the Cloud does offer serious value in terms of cost and instant availability to researchers.
 However, it’s a complex tool and if you don’t know and understand its constraints trying to make use of it can end in painful tears.
-This course introduces you to the the tools and the underlying concepts of the NeCTAR cloud - thus reducing your risk and saving you time and trouble in your journey to the Cloud.
+This course introduces you to the the tools and the underlying concepts of the NeCTAR cloud - thus reducing your risk and saving you time and trouble in your journey to the cloud.
+And given the scale and low price of the research cloud you will, most likely, be making that journey.

 ## Folders